kemdict/kemdict/ARCHITECTURE.md

 This document describes this code base.

-Kemdict is an Eleventy project.
-It is both an alternative interface to several dictionaries, as well as an attempt to create my own dictionary — I refer to the latter as `kisaragi_dict`.
+Kemdict is both an alternative interface to several dictionaries, as well as an attempt to create my own dictionary — I refer to the latter as `kisaragi_dict`.

 Dictionaries are combined beforehand before being fed to Eleventy.
 This combination step is done with Emacs Lisp.

 `kisaragi_dict` is an Org Mode file, and it is turned into JSON through Emacs Lisp.

+Kemdict currently has two frontends.
+One uses SvelteKit, the other uses Eleventy.

+The SvelteKit version is meant to possibly be packaged for mobile (via, perhaps, Capacitor).
+It avoids generating 170000+ files, but it loads a 150MB JSON instead, which is fine if it's present locally (it would be in Capacitor), but unacceptable as a website.
+(This could be worked around by creating a server endpoint to be served through a serverless function or on a server, but I also want the app to be offline.)

+Text below describes the Eleventy version.

 Kemdict uses Tailwind CSS.
 During build, Tailwind is called on the input file and placed into Eleventy's output directory.